Asset Volatility and Capital Structure: Evidence from Corporate Mergers

 72 Pages Posted: 22 Feb 2014 Last revised: 20 Jan 2020

 We exploit the cross-sectional variation in asset volatility and leverage changes around mergers to estimate the effect of firm risk on capital structure.
 We find that firms respond strongly to the diversifying effect of mergers, partially through the choice of payment method.
 Our estimates imply that 20\% of the post-merger increase in market leverage and 29\% of the decrease in cash are due to reduced firm risk.
 Our findings provide direct evidence for the coinsurance effect of mergers on debt capacity.
 They also suggest that firm risk is a first-order determinant of leverage, consistent with the trade-off theory of capital structure.
 Our coefficient estimates imply that a one standard deviation decline in a firm's asset volatility corresponds to a 7.5 percentage point increase in leverage.

-Keywords: Capital structure, Mergers and acquisitions, Cash holdings
+Keywords: Capital structure, Mergers and acquisitions, Cash holding, Financial synergy